albertonavasg/pmod-oled-rgb/README.md

 ### Vivado project: axi_screen

 To generate what will be the final hardware platform, I created the vivado project `axi_screen`.

-This project can be re-generated using the script `build_axi_screen.bat` (Windows) or `build_axi_screen.sh` (Linux).
+To replicate the project, open a cmd/terminal in its folder and run the script `build_screen.bat` (Windows) or `build_screen.sh` (Linux).
-These scripts will invoke the `axi_screen.tcl` script, that generates the Vivado project, contained in its own folder.
+These scripts will invoke the `generate_vivado_project.tcl` script, that generates the Vivado project, contained in its own folder.
+It is done through the GUI, as for the moment it is not necessary to fully automate all the process, but this can easily be done in the future.

 This project only has the HDL wrapper of the block diagram from the picture.
+T
 <br>

 <div align="center">